 - Go on to become a League Certified Instructor (LCI) yourself — to teach safe-cycling classes on your own, or through the OCBC.

-Our Intro to Traffic Skills class is held 4pm to 7pm on the second and fourth Saturdays of every month; year-round, rain or shine.
-This short, casual class gives anyone the basic information they need to use a bike in traffic, but does not include the prerequisite mechanical classes, written and on-road tests, or graduation certificate -- or the 9-hour commitment -- of Traffic Skills 101.
+Our Intro to Traffic Skills class is a short, casual discussion and slideshow, followed by a short ride.
+This three hours of practical information will give anyone the basic information they need to use a bike in traffic, but does not include the prerequisite mechanical classes, written and on-road tests, or graduation certificate -- or the 9-hour commitment -- of Traffic Skills 101.

 Intro to Traffic Skills is FREE with every bike or membership purchased from OCBC, or $25 otherwise.